 Clemens: I'd like to turn to the workforce development work that you're doing through some of your projects.
 Could you tell me about how your collaboration with United Tribes Technical College came into being?

-Clairmont: They have been working toward establishing a net zero campus for many, many years now, prior to me even getting into this work.
+Clairmont: They have been working toward establishing a net-zero campus for many, many years now, prior to me even getting into this work.
 Over the last 10 to 15 years, they've established an environmental sustainability degree program, and so they've been setting themselves up to really develop a clean energy future for their campus, as well as providing opportunities to their students in that degree program.
-We also need a number of other skilled trades to be trained in this industry, electricians and other folks that make renewable energy, particularly solar, happen.
+We also need a number of other skilled trades to be trained in this industry—electricians and other folks who make renewable energy, particularly solar, happen.

-It was about four years ago when we first received an application from the United Tribes Technical College – a $20,000 request to develop a mobile solar trailer, and this trailer is used across campus as of today.
-It's used in the city of Bismarck to do educational training with K through 12 schools.
+It was about four years ago when we first received an application from the United Tribes Technical College—a $20,000 request to develop a mobile solar trailer.
+This trailer is used across campus as of today.
+It's used in the city of Bismarck to do educational training with K–12 schools.
 It's taken to different communities in the North Dakota area.
 We hadn’t funded something like this so it was really innovative.
 I think it was for the United Tribes International Powwow that happens in September every year.
-Because powwows, they go through midnight sometimes.
+Powwows go through midnight sometimes.
 These arenas require a number of lights to energize the arena, so they used this mobile solar unit to do that.

 They got such a good response from their students who wanted to have that hands-on training that they applied again for the latest round of grantmaking to provide solar on their science and technology building.
 This is just an example of one tribal college that is really leading the way in developing their energy future but doing it through solar.